rosavagant/persian-hugo/exampleSite/content/post/post-10.md

 ---
 title: 2.
-Ceremony & Reception
+Schedule
 image: "/images/img-20170713-wa0007.jpg"
-description: The schedule for the day
+description: The schedule for the wedding day

 ---
 ## Trouwen